How to Check MacBook Battery Health (with Long-Term Review)

 According to Apple, MacBooks are designed to retain 80% of their maximum charge capacity at their maximum count cycle.
 For all the latest MacBook Air and MacBook Pro, the maximum charge cycle is 1000.
 That means your MacBook’s battery health should not be below 80% at 1000 charge cycles.

-How to check your MacBook’s maximum battery capacity
+How to check MacBook battery capacity

 You can check the maximum battery capacity of your MacBook Pro and MacBook Air using the System Settings app.